freight-trust/public/_includes/index.md

 Freight Trust Network is a blockchain-based protocol that enables enterprises to network and transact with each other in a vendor neutral/data agnostic way.

-> Freight Trust Network's the Supply Chains together, seamlessly.
+> Freight Trust Network's the worlds Supply Chains together, seamlessly.

 - Key Points
 	* [Rulebook](https://ft-docs.netlify.app)